mmalik17/Rakamin-Mini-Project/Customer-Personality-Analysis-for-Marketing-Campaign/Readme.md

+# Project Title
+Predict Customer Personality To Boost Marketing Campaign By Using Machine Learning

 # Project Overview

 The purpose of this project is creating machine learning model that could predict which customer that should be targetted in marketing campaign and which customer that should be ignored.
 The feature for this model is customer personality